puppetlabs/cisco_ios/README.md

 namevar

-The name of the radius server group
+The name of the radius server group.

 #### search_domain

-Configure the resolver to use the specified search domain
+Configure the resolver to use the specified search domain.

 ##### Properties